 - From Madrid: 90 km on A-6 and AP-61 roads, it takes approximately 1 hour and 20-30 minutes.

 - From Barcelona: 715 km on A-2 and AP-2 roads, it takes at least 8-9 hours with stopping to get there.
 The road goes via Lleida, Zaragoza & Calatayud, if you have more days, it’s definitely worth combining the route with visiting these places too!
 Click below on the name of the place in order to reach our corresponding articles:

 All trains are going via Madrid.
 So even if you go from Barcelona, be prepared to change the trains at Atocha station in Madrid.
 From Barcelona you can get within 2,5 hours to Madrid with a speed train.
 And from Madrid 1-1,5 hours to get to Segovia.

 Use our below train searcher to find the best connection for you:

 Where to stay in Segovia

-You would be surprised, but if you are looking for accommodations in Segovia, you will be able to find many options for a very reasonable price even in the city center.
-Our favorites are the following, feel free to use the link for our special discount prices as affiliate partners of Booking.com.
+You would be surprised.
+If you are looking for accommodations in Segovia, you will be able to find many options for a very reasonable price even in the city center.
+Our favorites are the following.
+Feel free to use the link for our special discount prices as affiliate partners of Booking.com.